 Advanced Degree from Recognized University

-One who is credentialed as NCC is an individual who holds an advanced university degree (Masters or Doctorate) leading to practice in one of many healing arts and meets the rigorous requirements of NBCC.
+One who is credentialed as a Board Certified NCC is an individual who holds an advanced university degree (Masters or Doctorate) leading to practice in one of many healing arts and meets the rigorous requirements of NBCC.
 The college and university programs from which the counselor received his or her degree must, themselves, meet all of the following curriculum requirements of the Council for Accreditation of Counseling & Related Educational Programs (CACREP):

 - Human Growth and Development — Studies that provide an understanding of the nature and needs of individuals at all developmental levels.